priya160702/Exploring-Emotions-in-the-Wizarding-World-Harry-Potter/README.md

 Other subtle emotions like sarcasm, sacrifice, ambiguity, and affection contribute to a multidimensional emotional profile

-## Chapter 3: Word Frequency Analysis
+## Part 3: Word Frequency Analysis

 To extract key terms, the text was preprocessed using tokenization, lemmatization, and stopword removal.
 A frequency analysis revealed the most prominent entities and concepts in Snape’s story: